semimod/openvaf-website/content/_index.md

 [[extra.list]]
 title = "100% Open source"
-content = 'OpenVAF comes under the GPL license and therefore is a key enabler for the growing open-source community around semiconductors.
-Now, all PDKs can easily be ported to circuit simulators!'
+content = 'OpenVAF comes under the GPL license and therefore can serve as an independent implementation that can push forward Verilog-A integration in the semiconductor industry.'

 # Not user facing
 # [[extra.list]]